 Dr. Alex Spira is the director of the Research Institute and Phase I Trial Program at Virginia Cancer Specialists, helping pioneer advances in cancer treatment.

 He specializes in lung malignancies that include pleural mesothelioma, an aggressive cancer caused by exposure to asbestos.

-Throughout his career, he has been recognized as an innovative researcher and an excellent clinician.
+Throughout Spira’s career, he has been recognized as an innovative researcher and an excellent clinician.
 He received the Castle Connolly America’s Top Doctor Award in 2014 and has been recognized several times as a top doctor by Northern Virginia Magazine and Washington Magazine.

 His work with the multidisciplinary team at Virginia Cancer Specialists has allowed many cancer patients to thrive, despite an original diagnosis that suggested otherwise.